 Petit larceny in Alexandria is the wrongful taking of an item valued at less than $5 from a person with the intent to permanently deprive them of that property, or taking items less than $1,000 not from a person with the intent to permanently deprive them.

 The most common theft offense is a common petit larceny charge, which is the theft of anything valued at less than $1,000 that has not been taken directly from another person, such as shoplifting items valued at less than $1,000.
 If the property is taken directly from another person, like in a pickpocket scenario, anything taken valued at less than $5 qualifies as petit larceny.

-Petty larceny cases are prosecuted quite vigorously in Alexandria.
+Petit larceny cases are prosecuted quite vigorously in Alexandria.
 Alexandria is a very tight-knit community and prosecutors place emphasis on keeping community members safe and keeping their property protected.
-Petty larceny charges are taken very seriously in Alexandria and they are prosecuted very frequently.
+Petit larceny charges are taken very seriously in Alexandria and they are prosecuted very frequently.
 It is one of the most common offenses in the courts.

-It is important to have an experienced attorney in petty larceny cases because there are many ways that a lawyer can present a robust defense to petty larceny.
+It is important to have an experienced attorney in petit larceny cases because there are many ways that a lawyer can present a robust defense to petit larceny.
 People are going to need an attorney that will be able to understand the charges and be able to attack all the ways that the Commonwealth is going to try to prove their case.
-Because one of the things that needs to be proven in a petty larceny case is the value of the item, that is something an attorney can argue.
-They can also say that it was not carried away or that intent was not there.
-These are all robust arguments that somebody with experience in petty larceny will know along with the case law and how to properly attack that charge.
+Common defenses in a petit larceny case are that the item was not actually carried away or lack of intent to permanently deprive.
+These are all robust legal and factual arguments that somebody with experience in petit larceny case law will know.
+An experienced lawyer can effectively attack that charge.